NTU Career Tracks 2026

 ASK INSIGHTFUL QUESTIONS

 Avoid asking basic questions that can easily be answered through research.
-Focus instead on industry-specific inquiries that demonstrate your understanding of the company and its market.
+Focus instead on industry-specific inquiries that demonstrate your understanding of the company and its market, such as:

 BE PROFESSIONAL

-For virtual career fairs, only apply for the roles that you are really interested in.
+Only apply for the roles that you are really interested in.
 Do not click away and apply randomly.
-Do not be tardy in sending in your applications.
-It is not wise to wait till the end of the virtual fair to begin working on your applications.
-Be ready for digital interviews as some company representatives will be shortlisting candidates for interviews even during the virtual career fair.
+Be ready for online interviews as some company representatives will be shortlisting candidates for interviews even during the virtual career fair.

 STAY CONNECTED AFTER THE EVENT

 • Don’t keep to yourself.
-Use the opportunity to learn more about the organisations.
+Take the initiative to speak with company representatives.

 • Don’t appear ignorant by asking basic questions you could have researched.